CoherentLabs/Gameface-UI/gf-ui-components/Layout/Transform/README.md

 ### Applying Transformations

 The Transform component lets you apply transformations such as `translation`, `rotation`, `scaling`, and `skewing`.
 These can be specified individually or combined using the matrix prop.
-Keep in mind that you must use the `matrix` property to apply 2 or more transformations at once
+Keep in mind that you must use the `matrix` property to apply 2 or more transformations at once.
+Otherwise only the transformations provided in the `matrix` property will evaluate.

 ```tsx
 import Layout3D from 'gf-ui-components/Layout/Layout3D/Layout3D';